-Myasthenia Gravis can be congenital (present at birth) or acquired.
+Myasthenia gravis can be congenital (present at birth) or acquired.
 Although neither form is very common in dogs, the congenital form is rarest.

 Congenital myasthenia gravis generally becomes apparent in puppies between six to eight weeks of age.
 These dogs were not born with an adequate amount of ACh-receptors.
 They typically show signs of exercise-induced weakness that can progress to paralysis and even death.
 Certain dog breeds are prone to myasthenia gravis, such as Springer Spaniels, Jack Russell Terriers, and Smooth Fox Terriers.
 Some Dachshunds are born with a form of myasthenia gravis that actually resolves on its own.

-Acquired myasthenia gravis begins in adult dogs, especially around age two to four years.
+Acquired myasthenia gravis begins in adult dogs, typically around age two to four years.
 This is an immune-mediated form of myasthenia gravis.
 The dog's antibodies destroy ACh-receptors, leading to a deficiency.
 Acquired myasthenia gravis can affect any dog, but certain dog breeds may be predisposed.